 Understand the monitored perimeter

-Your perimiter is simply anywhere you are storing your shared code repositories.
-This includes shared repository hosting like GitHub, GitLab, BitBucket or Azure Repos.
+Your perimeter is simply anywhere you are storing your shared code repositories.
+This includes shared repository hosting like GitHub, GitLab, Bitbucket or Azure Repos.

 Your perimeter page has two main objectives:

 - Identify which of your sources are at risk

 - Ensure that your entire perimeter is well protected by GitGuardian